Poker is a hard way to make an easy living.

 3. Ineffective Studying

-There’s a ton of material out there nowadays, and you need to take advantage of it.
+There’s a ton of study material out there nowadays, and you need to take advantage of it.
 You need to rely on training sites, articles, forums, advice from poker friends and anything else to make it in poker.

 But there are some common mistakes players make when it comes to training and studying.